 - Undertake regular water sampling that is able to reveal microplastics on all of its expeditions and at all depths.

-- Contribute towards research on the effects of plastic waste and microplastics on marine life and in marine ecosystems, including the health consequences of microplastics in seafood.
+- Lead research on the effects of plastic waste and microplastics on marine life and in marine ecosystems, including the health consequences of microplastics in seafood.

-- Develop fishing technology that does not contribute towards plastic waste or ’ghost fishing’.
+- Develop fishing technology that does not contribute to plastic waste or ’ghost fishing’.